-- 1 Two(2) full size sets of drawings - 2 -Three (3) Two (2) half size sets of drawings - 3 Five (5) Two (2) specification books - 4 One (1) CD of pdf files of the drawings and specifications
+- 1 Two (2) full size sets of drawings

+- 2 Two (2) half size sets of drawings

+- 3 Two (2) specification books

+- 4 One (1) CD of pdf files of the drawings and specifications

 The electronic documents will follow the standard described for submittal of electronic documents as per Section 4.10.7 Electronic Non-CAD Document Deliverable Requirements in the MAA Design Standards as well as the requirements as outlined in the MAA CAD Standards.
-In addition, the MAA Project Manager for the task shall be copied on the transmittals distributing the Conformed Documents.

-- 1. All Conformed Documents shall be delivered to the Document Manager in the MAA Office of Design and Construction. - 2.
-No one but the Document Manager is authorized to receive Conformed Documents for MAA. - 3.
+1. All Conformed Documents shall be delivered to the Document Manager in the MAA Office of Design and Construction.

+- 2. No one but the Document Manager is authorized to receive Conformed Documents for MAA. - 3.
 Coordinate with the Document Manager at 410-859-7933 or via email for the delivery of Conformed Documents.
 Request the Document Manager's email from the MAA Task Manager. - 4.
 DO NOT leave Conformed Documents at the Document Manager's desk or with anyone else if he is not at his desk. - 5.
 Only full/complete set(s) of Conformed Documents will be accepted.
 Do not deliver partial sets unless specifically requested by MAA. - 6.
 All documents shall be prepared in accordance with the latest MAA Design Standard (DST).
 Documents not conforming to the DST will be returned for correction. - 7.
 All documents are to be submitted with a Letter of Transmittal addressed to the Document Manager.
 The Letter of Transmittal shall include relevant information such as Contract Number, Title, A/E Task Number, and a complete list of documents included in the set of Conformed Documents being delivered. - 8.
 Copy the MAA Task Manager on the Letter of Transmittal. - 9.
 Have the Document Manager sign the Letter of Transmittal.
 Consultants shall keep a copy of the signed Letter of Transmittal for future reference. - 10.
 The Document Manager will distribute the Conformed Documents to the appropriate individuals at MAA.